Blane245/musicgenerator/README.md

 The data structure is hierarchial:

 * *CMGFile*: this includes all attributes that apply to all other attributes.
-It includes a filename, the room compressor, the room equalizer, the room reverberator, the room volume, and a collection of tracks that contain generators.
+It includes a filename, the room compressor, the room equalizer, the room reverberator, the room volume, and collections of tracks and controls.
 * *TimeLine*: this includes attributes that define the left most time to be displayed, and the current zoom level.
 This data element is independent of CMGFile. i.e., time line setting persist between files and are not saved.
+* *Control*: this is an instance of the control collection belonging to a CMGFile.
+Each control has time, volume setting, and scope.
 * *Track*: this is an instance of the track collection belonging to a CMGFile.
 Each track has position, name, solo, and mute attributes and a collection of generators.
 This provides the means by which generators can be assigned to different tracks for organizational purposes.
 * *Generator*: this is an instance of a generator collection and is the source of the sound that is produced by CMG.

-All sound generators have a time when its effect starts and stops.
-A generator maybe be muted.
-There are three types of sound generators in this version:
+There are three types of four generators in this version.
+Each generator may use a different soundfont and preset.
+See the section on Algorithms for a more detailed discussion.
 1. A silent (**Silent**) generator, which produces silence.
 It most commonly used at the beginning or end of a composition to offset its start or end time.
 2. An algorithmic (**Algorithmic**) generator, which uses selectable algorithms for the assigned voice's parameter.
-Each of the voice's parameters may be assigned a different algorithm.
+Each of the voice's attributes (note, attack, speed, duration, volume, and pan) may be assigned a different algorithm.
 The algorithm assigned to the note parameter uses pitch numbers to select presets from a soundfont file.
 Each generator obtains its audio sample from a preset in a soundfont file.
-Each generator may use a different soundfont and preset.
-    * The Constant algorithm sets the parameter at a constant value.
-    * The Oscillator algorithm creates a sequence of values using sine, sawtooth, square, descending triangular, or ascending triangular wave forms.
-Each waveform have a center, frequency, amplitude, and phase.
-The waveforms are sampled at each beat and a audio source is generated that starts at that time and ends at the next beat.
-If the amplitude of the oscillator is zero, the value generated is the center value, equivalent to the Constant algorithm.
-    * The Autoregressive algorithm creates a sequence of values for the assigned voice's parameter.
-This is a statistical first-order autoregressive sequence of values given by the equation $$V_{i}=\alpha V_{i-1}+\sigma_i$$ where
-    $V_{i}$ is the next value in the series,
-    $\alpha$ is the persistence parameters, usually between -1 and +1.
-    $V_{i}$ is the previous value in the series, and
-    $\sigma$ is a uniformly distributed random number between -0.5 and +0.5.

-        Each sequence value is bounded by a lower and upper limit and each move is done with a given step size.

-    * The Markovian algorithm creates a sequence of values for the assigned voice's parameter.
-This is a statistical process that has three states with probability transitions between each state.
-The states are
-        * keep the same value
-        * move the value up
-        * move the value down

-        If the state transition are such that all transition from the same state to the same state are 1, the value generated is always the starting value.
-Each sequence value is bounded by a lower and upper limit and each move is done with a given step size.
-    * The Wiener algorithm creates a sequence values for the assigned voice's parameter.
-This is a statistical process that has an assigned trend and dispersion.
-Each sequence value is bounded by a lower and upper limit and each move is done with a given step size.
-Values are generated using the Wiener Process $$x_t=x_0+\alpha t+N(0,\sigma\sqrt{t})$$

-    where $x_t$ is the new attribute value at time $t$, $x_0$ is initial attribute value, $\alpha$ is the trend, $\sigma$ is the dispersion variable, and $\N$ is the Gaussian noise function which generates a random variable with mean $0$ and standard deviation $\sigma\sqrt{t}$.
-    * A Euclidean Rhythm algorithm is used to determine a beat pattern and the notes selectable with in octave.
-        * The number of beats in the measure is specified along with the number of 'on beats'.
-An 'on beat' is one that will produce a sound from the current preset, while an 'off beat' is silent no matter what preset is currently active.
-If the measure length and on beat count are the same, all notes will be played.
-        * The number of notes in an octave determines which presets are available for use by the note parameter.
-When the note algorithm selects a pitch value, the value is modified to the closest selectable pitch number.
-If the number of notes in the octave is set to 12, all notes in teh octave will be heard.
-    * A Gaussian noise algorithm is used to apply noise the note's sample.
-The noise amplitude determines the gain of the noise signal.
-The frequency of the noise is given in hertz.
-If the amplitude or frequency is 0, no noise is applied.
-The Gaussian noise equation is  $$\varphi(z)=\frac {1}{2\pi\sigma}e^{-\frac {(z-\mu)^2}{2\sigma^2}}$$ where $\sigma$ is the noise frequency and $\mu$ is zero.
-The equation for the signal after adding the noise is $$s(t)=\frac {sin(2\pi(s_i(t)+\varphi(\rho))t)}{(1+\sigma)}$$ where $s(t)$ is the signal with applied noise, $\rho$ is a Gaussian-distributed random number, $t$ is the time and $s(t)_i$ is the instrument's signal at time $t$.

-        It should be noted that CMG does not use the gain values of the Gain node in the Web API and set the sample playback rate to one.
-These has been found to be poorly implemented.
-SoundFont samples are converted to instrument samples by the getPresetNode.tsx function.
-This is a rather complex routine and is described in detail in the Sample Generation section.
-    * Diffuse reverberation may be applied to a generator.
-This uses a Web API Audio Convolution filter with user-specified delay and decay times.
+3. A stochastic (**Stochastic**) generator, which an uses ensemble or voices and Poisson, continuous, and random probability functions to create a composition.

-3. An Audio File Generator (**AudioFile**).
-This generator contains the samples from an existing audio file.
-The start time is controllable, but the stop time is set based on the duration of the audio file.
-Only the volume can be adjusted as it is assumed that panning is handled in the file itself.
+3. An Audio File (**AudioFile**) generator, which contains the samples from an existing audio file.

 # Web Audio Routing Graph